asaddiqu/QCD_ana/README.md

 You can pass QCD MCs datasets through Ntuplizer to obtain an output root file.
 For example, I pass a sample QCD file for 100 events and obtain an output root file:
 "QCD_1000_inf_100events.root"
-# 2) Understand QCD_ana directory structure
+# 2) QCD_ana directory structure
-Before anything else, we should understand the structure of "QCD_ana".
+Before anything else, we should understand the structure of "QCD_ana" directory.
 QCD_ana directory contains following two subdirectories:
-## a) Execute b).
+#### a) Execute b).
 Macros
 Inside "Execute" directory, we have
-- FirstBHMacro.C / FirstBHMacro.h (Main Code)
+- FirstBHMacro.C & FirstBHMacro.h (Main Code & header file)
 - compile.sh (To compile the main code)
 - RunQCD.sh (To run the main code)
 - IntJobs (Directory for Interactive jobs produced by RunQCD.sh)
 - QCD (Directory for input root files)
 - output_qcd (Directory for output root files)
-- qcd.txt (File containing input root files names)
+- qcd.txt (File containing names of input root files)
 # 3) Ntuplizer's root file to FirstBHMacro.C's root file
 As the root file (QCD_1000_inf_100events.root) created by Ntuplizer contains a tree with
 several branches.
 We need a macro like "FirstBHMacro.C" to read that tree.
 Now follow these steps inside "Execute" directory:
 i)   Put the "QCD_1000_inf_100events.root" in "QCD" directory
 ii)  Write its name in "qcd.txt" file, if you have several file in "QCD" directory then
-each file name should be in separate line. ii)  Set the paths inside "RunQCD.sh" file, for example paths of "Execute", "IntJobs" and
+each file name should be in separate line.
+ii)  Set the paths inside "RunQCD.sh" file, for example paths of "Execute", "IntJobs" and
 "QCD" directories.
-iii) In shell, please run "./compile.sh" to compile the code. iv)  In shell, please run "./RunQCD.sh" to run the code.
+iii) In shell, please run "./compile.sh" to compile the code.
+iv)  In shell, please run "./RunQCD.sh" to run the code.
-v)   If everything goes fine, you will see output root file/files in "output_qcd" directory. vi)  If you have several output root file, then add all the root files by root's hadd function. vii) Now you can exit from "Execute" directory and go to "Macro" directory for beautiful plots ;)
+v)   If everything goes fine, you will see output root file/files in "output_qcd" directory.
+vi)  If you have several output root file, then add all the root files by root's hadd function.
+vii) Now you can exit from "Execute" directory and go to "Macro" directory for beautiful plots ;)
 # 4) FirstBHMacro.C's root file to final plots
 I suppose you are in "Macro" directory now, and rest of job is a lot easier.
 The "Macro" directory contains subdirectories with respect to variables: